Experimental estimation of Asymmetry of Radiation for Wheeler-Feynman theory for gravitational waves: Theoretical discussion

 While e.g. circulating electrons now lose energy inspiraling, in T/CPT symmetry view they are gaining energy outspiraling instead - there is clearly asymmetry in solution, cannot be in equations hence need to be in the boundary conditions.

-Huw Price~\cite{hp91} refers to it as \textit{Asymmetry of Radiation}, explaining it "simply involves an imbalance between sources and sinks" - that, as in Fig \ref{arad}, currently there are more absorbers in our future, then emitters in our past, reversed e.g. by table-top particle accelerators~\cite{tabletop} adding more emitters in laser to accelerate particles.
+Huw Price~\cite{hp91} refers to it as \textit{Asymmetry of Radiation}, explaining it "simply involves an imbalance between sources and sinks" - that, as in Fig \ref{arad}, currently there are more absorbers in our future, then emitters in our past.
+It can be practically reversed e.g. by table-top particle accelerators~\cite{tabletop} - adding more emitters in laser to accelerate particles.

 Applying T/CPT symmetry would switch $c^- \leftrightarrow c^+$ convex contributions, switching the past and future boundary conditions, emitters and absorbers.
-From one side there are absorbers in our future and maybe Big Crunch, from the other there are emitters in our past and Big Bang - the latter seems less significant, what is required by imbalnce/inspiraling, but it is nonzero - suggesting to consider also imperfect asymmetry: \be c^- = \frac{1}{1+\alpha_{EM}} \qquad\qquad c^+ = \frac{\alpha_{EM}}{1+\alpha_{EM}}\ee for some $\alpha_{EM} \geq 0$ cosmological parameter describing imbalance between emitters and absorbers.
-In practice such electromagnetic $\alpha_{EM}$ rather depends on frequency, age of the Universe, maybe direction and polarization.
-The current assumption that there are only retarded waves can be viewed as $\alpha_{EM} =0$, but it would be safer to verify it experimentally.
+From one side there are absorbers in our future and maybe Big Crunch, from the other there are emitters in our past and Big Bang - the latter seem less significant, what is required by imbalnce/inspiraling, but it is nonzero - suggesting to include imperfect asymmetry in considerations: \be c^- = \frac{1}{1+\alpha_{EM}} \qquad\qquad c^+ = \frac{\alpha_{EM}}{1+\alpha_{EM}}\ee for some $\alpha_{EM} \geq 0$ cosmological parameter describing emitters/absorbers imbalance.
+In practice such electromagnetic $\alpha_{EM}$ rather depends on frequency, age of the Universe, maybe also direction and polarization.
+The current assumption that there are only retarded waves can be viewed as $\alpha_{EM} =0$, but it would be safer to verify it, estimate from observational data.

 However, while investigation of $\alpha_{EM} \geq 0$ seems also extremely interesting, as in Fig. \ref{EMadv} current (radio)telescopes are focused on absorption of retarded waves.
 To monitor advanced we would need T/CPT symmetric scenario - telescopes focused on (stimulated) emission, what would need initial excitation of their sensors - currently usually prevented by cooling.